 Emergency Notifications will be distributed as quickly as possible in a manner that will likely reach the segment(s) of the on-campus community threatened by the emergency.
-Segmentation will be considered by the Chief of Police (or management designee) by evaluating which persons are likely to be at risk, and notifying those persons.
+Segmentation will be considered by the Chief of Police (or management designee) by evaluating which persons are likely to be at risk based on the circumstances at the time and notifying those persons.
 Segmentation should not be considered if making this determination would delay issuing the emergency notification.
 The Chief will determine if notification to the larger community is appropriate.
-Distribution methods, including distribution to the larger community, vary from campus to campus and depending on the nature of the emergency, may include:
+Distribution methods, including distribution to the larger community, vary depending on the nature of the emergency and may include:

-• A campus mass notification system, including but not limited to phone, campus email, or text messaging.
+- A Campus mass notification system, including but not limited to phone, Campus email, or text messaging.
 Systems should provide currently enrolled students, faculty and staff the ability to adjust their subscription preferences to select multiple contact methods from text messages, emails and phone calls, or if desired, to 'opt out' of the service and not receive any notifications

-- Audio/visual message boards

 - Audible alarms/sirens

 - Campus public address systems

 - In person or door-to-door notifications in a building or residence halls

 - Local media

 - Social media

 - Other means appropriate under the circumstances